Classical Swine Fever

 Profile

-Classical swine fever is a general disease that occurs only in pigs and is cyclical.
+Classical swine fever is a highly contagious general disease that only occurs in pigs.
 It is not dangerous for humans.

 Occurrence